OPCFoundation/UA-EdgeTranslator/README.md

 # UA Edge Translator
-An industrial connectivity edge application translating from proprietary protocols to [OPC UA](https://opcfoundation.org/) leveraging the [W3C Web of Things (WoT)](https://www.w3.org/WoT/) thing descriptions.
+An industrial connectivity edge reference application translating from proprietary protocols to [OPC UA](https://opcfoundation.org/) leveraging the [W3C Web of Things (WoT)](https://www.w3.org/WoT/) thing descriptions.
 Thing descriptions can be easily edited using the [Eclipse Foundation's edi{TD}or](https://eclipse.github.io/editdor/).

 ## How it works